Have you ever been there- waiting for a callback or reply from your friend confirming your travel plans?

 Abundant in natural beauty, this quaint hill station will make its first impression on you even before you have reached your destination.
 Dotted by woods and forests, the way to Yelagiri is marked by stunning landscape.
 Once you reach the town, the first thing you will notice is its quietness.
 So, if you seek some ‘me time’, Yelagiri is the perfect destination.

 While it may seem much different than the other hill stations, it does have quintessential features of one.
 From viewpoints to lakes, Yelagiri has it all.
 A visit to Punganoor Lake is the perfect way to begin your vacation.
 The tranquil surroundings of the lake make for a pleasant experience.
 You can collect your thoughts here to the sound of water or take a boat ride across the waters.
 If you are up for a quick adventure, take a short trek from the lake to reach famous Swami Malai Hills.
 Watch the sunset down the valley here.

 If you are looking for a tryst with nature, take a walk in the Nature Park near Punganoor Lake.
 Spread over 12 acres, the park is abundant in exquisite floral species.
 An artificial cascading waterfall, a multicoloured musical fountain, fish aquarium and a bamboo house are also within the park confines.

 Best Time to Visit: November to February are the most ideal months to visit Yelagiri and witness its beauty.

-How Long to Stay: 4 days in Yelagiri are enough to get your groove back and collecting an experience of a lifetime.
+How Long to Stay: 4 days in Yelagiri are enough to get your groove back and collecting the experience of a lifetime.